haruki-nikaidou/b-blog/src/content/blog/transaction-in-event-driven-system.md

 This is the **dual-write problem**, and it's the bane of event-driven architectures.

+## Transactional Outbox

+The [Transactional Outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) solves this by:
+1. Writing events to an outbox table within the same database transaction
+2. A separate process reads the outbox and publishes to the message queue
+3. Events are marked as published after successful delivery

+This works, but it comes with trade-offs:
+- **Polling adds latency**: Checking the database every few seconds delays event delivery
+- **Change Data Capture is complex**: Real-time CDC solutions like Debezium are powerful but add operational overhead
+- **Large payloads in MQ**: Full event data flows through the message queue

 ## Real-World Example: Multi-Provider AI Chat Platform

 Let's ground this in a concrete example: building a chat platform that supports multiple AI providers (OpenAI, Anthropic, Google, etc.).
 This system needs to handle: